Crewe: Modern

 The railway provided an endowment towards the building and upkeep of Christ Church.
-Until 1897 its vicar, non-conformist ministers and schoolteachers received concessionary passes, the school having been established in 1842.
+Until 1897, its vicar, non-conformist ministers and schoolteachers received concessionary passes; the school having been established in 1842.
 The company provided a doctor's surgery with a scheme of health insurance.
 A gasworks was built and the works water supply was adapted to provide drinking water and a public baths.
-The railway also opened a cheese market in 1854 and a clothing factory for John Compton who provided the company uniforms, while McCorquodale of Liverpool set up a printing works.
+The railway also opened a cheese market in 1854 and a clothing factory for John Compton, who provided the company uniforms, while McCorquodale of Liverpool set up a printing works.

 During World War II, the strategic presence of the railways and Rolls-Royce engineering works (turned over to producing aircraft engines) made Crewe a target for enemy air raids and it was in the flight path to Liverpool.
 The borough lost 35 civilians to these.
 The worst raid was on 29 August 1940 when some 50 houses were destroyed, close to the station.

-Crewe crater on Mars is named after the town of Crewe.
-Crewe was described by author Alan Garner in his novel Red Shift as "the ultimate reality."